-Pymble First Nations Scholarships are open to talented young first nations women.
-They offer such women the opportunity to embrace their educational experience with the support of the College’s outstanding teaching facilities, programs and co-curricular opportunities.
+Our First Nations Scholarships are open to talented first nations girls and young women who wish to embrace their educational experience with the support of the College’s outstanding teaching facilities, programs and co-curricular opportunities.

-The scholarship is open to candidates with performance and academic abilities, and leadership potential.
+Evonne Goolagong-Cawley, AC, MBE, is a former world No. 1 tennis player and a long-standing adviser to Pymble’s First Nations Scholarship Program.
+This scholarship is open to candidates with performance and academic abilities, and/or leadership potential.
 Areas of performance include art, music and sport.

 To be eligible for the scholarship, candidates must be able to demonstrate the following criteria: